-- A. Arterial and collector roadways within the East Telford Lake ASP shall be developed in general accordance with Figure 10: Transportation Plan. - B. Arterial and collector roadways north of Telford Lake will be designed to a rural standard, unless otherwise specified in roadway planning studies, or where they tie into existing urban standard roadways. - C. Arterial and collector roadways south of Telford Lake will be designed to an urban standard, unless otherwise specified in roadway planning studies. - D. As development occurs, the City of Leduc will review opportunities and requirements for public transit.
+- A. Arterial and collector roadways within the East Telford Lake ASP shall be developed in general accordance with Figure 10: Transportation Plan. - B. Roadways in the area south of Telford Lake shall be designed to accommodate pedestrians and public transit access in addition to vehicular traffic.
+This may be achieved through the use of an urban roadway cross section, or a modified rural cross section.
+Proposed cross sections will be identified at the Outline Plan stage, and will be reviewed and approved by the City of Leduc. - C. As development occurs, the City of Leduc will review opportunities and requirements for public transit.
 Arterial and collector roadways may, at discretion of the City, be designed to accommodate transit routes and stops.
-Locations of transit stops and routes will be determined at the Outline Plan stage. - E. Outline plans shall identify sufficient road right of way to accommodate the roadway requirements identified in the East Telford Lake TIA, or through functional plans.
+Locations of transit stops and routes will be determined at the Outline Plan stage. - D. Outline plans shall identify sufficient road right of way to accommodate the roadway requirements identified in the East Telford Lake TIA, or through functional plans.
 If modifications to roadway standards are required, cross sections shall be approved by the City of Leduc.